MiloCasagrande/dockerize-gitolite/README.md

     docker run -d -t -p 22:22 --link redis-server:redis milocasagrande/dockerize-gitolite

-By default, the Redis host is set to `redis` in the gitolite triggers, you can override that by passing an environment variable named `REDIS_HOST`.
+By default, the Redis host is set to `redis` in the gitolite triggers.

-Other environment variables that can be passed are:

-* `REDIS_PORT`
-* `REDIS_PASSWORD`

 Volumes
 -------